-Set in an idyllic location with three bridges, large mill buildings and a large wooded area, Milford is famous as an aquatic triangle.
+Set in an idyllic location with three bridges, weir, large mill buildings and a large wooded area, Milford is an ideal antidote to driving on motorways.
 Otters, herons, dippers and kingfishers are often to be seen here – in fact I saw my first Irish otter here.
 Walk up to the lock if you have time, along the tree-shaded navigation canal bank.
 See video page for a short film I made here.

 Leighlinbridge (pronounced Locklin Bridge) This stretch of our walk is rich with historical buildings, including the Black Castle at Leighlinbridge which was an important river crossing for centuries and said to be the oldest working bridge in Europe.
 Scientist John Tyndall was born here.
 A charming village, there are several shops & pubs.
 Cross the river by the Valerian Bridge and continue towards Bagenalstown via Rathellin Lock (shown below).
 Further downstream there are many architectural gems in the larger town of Bagenalstown.
 If you need supplies, there is a riverside Aldi here and a nice picnic area created by local community activists near the outdoor swimming pool – (pool open in high season only).